 – Stimulate your consumer base through your own content.

-– Pay attention to your TA’s content and use that as a connection base.
+– Pay attention to your target audience’s content and use that as a connection base.

 3. Why is social media so appealing?

-We are emotional beings whose state of mind is typically first demonstrated through facial expressions, followed by verbal expression.
+Lets get back to the basics.
+From birth, we are born as emotional beings whose state of mind is typically first demonstrated through facial expressions, followed by verbal expression.
+This demonstrates the basic core need for emotional expression.
 Emotional expression has a new outlet, though, and its name is social media.
 Dr. Paul Ekman, a leading figure in social psychology, suggests that there are 6 basic universal emotions regardless of language or culture.
 This theory has recently been whittled down to 4 basic emotions, and research is finding that social media taps into each of them (sci-news.com).

 4. Why are we drawn to some things more than others?

-Emotion is even more contagious than content!
-And positive emotion goes viral.
-Psychology Today found that negative posts on social media resulted in only 1.29 re-shares, but positive posts gained an average of 3.75.
+I know we’ve all heard the expression that content is king.
+Though there is some truth to that statement, science has found that emotion is even more contagious than content!
+Positive emotion tends to be the driving force behind the majority of things that go viral.
+Psychology Today found that negative posts on social media resulted in only 1 re-share, but positive posts gained an average of 4 or more!
 It’s not only a positive message, but a positive emotional connection that is important.
 For example, a smiley face is happy, but lacks the emotional trigger of a video of a baby giggling hysterically.
+Tap into both.

-Takeaway: Keeping messages positive should give you greater impact and expand your viewing audience.
+Business Takeaway: Keeping messages positive and funny will give you greater impact and expand your viewing audience.